An Indie Pattern Customer Revolution

 It’s been interesting to follow the “plus-size” discussion in the sewing community lately.
 It seems the time has come to fill the gap between the size ranges some indie pattern designers offer and the size ranges their customers want to buy.

-There have been some strong voices of opinion and lots of constructive discussions.
+There have been some strong voices of opinion and lots of constructive discussions about the future for home sewists.
 To the degree that there’s a small revolution started in social media, where ordinary people display their ordinary bodies with their ordinary measurements.
 It’s an attempt to get the sewing pattern makers to understand where they’re lacking.